erdaltsksn/gonca/README.md

 docker-compose up --build
 ```

-You can visit the GraphQL Playground at http://localhost:4000/
+You can visit the [GraphQL Playground](http://localhost:4000/playground) to
+explore the queries.

 ## Installation